 Associate Professor, Literacy Education, Department of Teaching and Learning

-Amanda P. Goodwin is an Assistant Professor in Language, Literacy, and Culture at Vanderbilt University's Peabody College.
+Amanda P. Goodwin is an Associate Professor in Language, Literacy, and Culture at Vanderbilt University's Peabody College.
 Professor Goodwin is a certified educator who has taught in public and private schools at the elementary, middle, and collegiate level.
 She is interested in how aspects of word knowledge, such as knowledge and awareness of morphemic units like roots and affixes, support the increased reading demands that adolescent readers face when reading content specific texts.
 As Pinker (1994) writes, “The engineering trick behind human language—its being a discrete combinatorial system—is... [that] words themselves are built out of smaller bits by another set of rules, the rules of ‘morphology’” (p.
 120).
 She aims to help readers become aware of the morpho-phonemic nature of English.
 Recent projects include exploring how middle school students build lexical representations for morphologically complex words like thermosphere and financially.
 Her research team is working on modeling how knowledge of different aspects of a root words like financial supports knowledge of different aspects of a derived words like financially for different words and readers.
 Her team is also examining morphological problem solving strategies that students, including English Learners, use to figure out unknown words.
 Additionally, her team has examined an integrated approach for teaching morphological analysis, including word solving as part of comprehension instruction.
 The ultimate goal of these projects is to use findings to develop instructional strategies that support students in learning important word knowledge.
 Professor Goodwin publishes in research journals such as The Journal of Educational Psychology, Reading Research Quarterly, Scientific Studies of Reading, Reading and Writing: An Interdisciplinary Journal, Psychometrika, Language Testing, Language Learning, and Annals of Dyslexia.
-She also publishes and is on the editorial board of teacher journals such as The Reading Teacher.
+She also publishes and is on the editorial board of teacher journals such as The Reading Teacher and Reading Research Quarterly.
 Her work aims to improve understanding of how morphological awareness impacts reading achievement and ultimately lead to better design of morphological interventions and improved student literacy.

 Areas of Specialization